1941 Miami Redskins football team

 The 1941 Miami Redskins football team was an American football team that represented Miami University as an independent during the 1941 college football season.
 In their tenth and final season under head coach Frank Wilton, the Redskins compiled a 2–7 record.

+Miami was ranked at No. 232 (out of 681 teams) in the final rankings under the Litkenhous Difference by Score System.

 The team played its home games at Miami Field in Oxford, Ohio.